powsybl/powsybl.github.io/docs/tools/loadflow-validation.md

 ---

 The `loadflow-validation` command is used to validate load-flow results of a network.
-The command, besides validating the results, also print the data of the validated equipments in output files.
+The command, besides validating the results, also prints the data of the validated equipments in output files.

 # Usage
 ```shell